kumu-networks/ku10405-python/README.md

-# KU10405 API
+# ku10405-python

-This repo provides a simple interface for using the KU10405 chip.
-It has been tested successfully on Ubuntu, Windows 10, and macOS Mojave.
+## Abstract

+ku10405-python is a Python driver to control the KU10405 evaluation board.

-## Dependencies/Installation
+## Dependencies / Installation

-To use thie API, you'll need the following:
+To use this driver, you'll need the following:
 * python3 (tested with 3.6, but any 3.x should work)
 * pyftdi
-* libusb
+* libusb  (required by pyftdi)

-[Pyftdi's documentation](https://eblot.github.io/pyftdi/installation.html) provides comprehensive instructions for how to install libusb and pyftdi on any operating system.
-Follow the instructions for installing libusb, and then run `pip3 install pyftdi`.
+[Pyftdi's documentation](https://eblot.github.io/pyftdi/installation.html) provides comprehensive instructions for how to install pyftdi and libusb on any operating system.

-If you're using Windows, pay special attention to the instructions!
-Be sure to download the latest version (1.2.6.0 at the time of writing), and choose the `libusb-win32-devel-filter-1.2.6.0.exe` installer.
-After installation the installer will prompt you about whether you want to install a filter.
-Make sure your FTDI cable is plugged in, and then choose it as a filter.
-If you skip this step you'll get an error from pyftdi saying that it can't find the device.

 ## Usage

-The following is a basic example of how to use the API.
+The following is a basic example of how to use the driver.

 ```python
 from ku10405 import KU10405